lovelysystems/lovely-editor/example/example-app/README.md

 In the example you will find two additional chapters: Content and Customization.
-They both show in more detail how you get the HTML output of all Editors or how you can customize OyezEditor and eg. add Drag and Drop Support.
+They both show in more detail how you get the HTML output of all Editors or how you can customize LovelyEditor and eg. add Drag and Drop Support.

 ### Content Story